apache/flink/docs/dev/table/sql/create.zh.md

 * This will be replaced by the TOC
 {:toc}

+CREATE statements are used to register a table/view/function into current or specified [Catalog]({{ site.baseurl }}/dev/table/catalogs.html).
+A registered table/view/function can be used in SQL queries.

+Flink SQL supports the following CREATE statements for now:

+- CREATE TABLE
+- CREATE VIEW
+- CREATE FUNCTION
+- CREATE DATABASE

+## Run a CREATE statement

-DDLs are specified with the `sqlUpdate()` method of the `TableEnvironment`.
-The method returns nothing for a success create/drop/alter database or table operation.
-A catalog table will be registered into the [Catalog]({{ site.baseurl }}/dev/table/catalogs.html) with a `CREATE TABLE` statement, then can be referenced in SQL queries.
+CREATE statements can be executed with the `sqlUpdate()` method of the `TableEnvironment`, or executed in [SQL CLI]({{ site.baseurl }}/dev/table/sqlClient.html).
+The `sqlUpdate()` method returns nothing for a successful CREATE operation, otherwise will throw an exception.

-Flink SQL DDL statements are documented here, including:

-- CREATE TABLE, VIEW, DATABASE, FUNCTION
-- DROP TABLE, VIEW, DATABASE, FUNCTION
-- ALTER TABLE, DATABASE

-## Run a DDL

-The following examples show how to run a SQL DDL in `TableEnvironment`.
+The following examples show how to run a CREATE statement in `TableEnvironment`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">